-- Close the display (select products only). - Select the Start button, select the Power icon, and then select Sleep. - Press the Sleep hot key (select products only); for example, fn+f1 or fn+f12. - Briefly press the power button (select products only).
+- Select the Start button, select the Power icon, and then select Sleep. - Close the display (select products only). - Press the Sleep hot key; for example, fn+f3 (select products only).

 You can exit Sleep in any of the following ways: